mmbman/Katagiri/1986-10-18-Shobogenzo-Kokyo-Talk-1.md

 (*Transcriber’s Note:* From the Sōtōshū *Shōbōgenzō* translation: “Blue depths ten thousand ages old, the moon in an empty realm.”)

-It means, we try to understand, we try to approach to what the truth is, what the clear mirror is.
-Through our experience, through our studies, through our practice, we try to.
-And then when you reach exactly true clear mirror, means you meet exactly that clear mirror.
-Complete, there is no particular mirror, between the you and mirror.
-So, mirror is completely broken pieces.
+It means: we try to understand, we try to approach to what the truth is, what the clear mirror is, through our experience, through our studies, through our practice.
+We try to [understand].
+And then when you reach exactly [the] true clear mirror, that means when you meet exactly that clear mirror, completely there is no particular mirror between you and the mirror.
+So, the mirror is completely broken pieces.

 What do I mean?
 That means, finally, broken pieces of culture, your lifestyle, your life.
 When you get up in the morning, this is a mirror.
 When you do gassho, this is a mirror.
 When you see the trees in autumn, this is a mirror.
 You can see the essential nature of human existence.
-So, tree is not a part of the creature [...] different from of human beings.
-You can see the trees; through that you can see your life.
-So, finally, tree is clear mirror.
+So, the tree is not a part of the creature [...] different from human beings.
+You can see the trees; through that, you can see your life.
+So finally, tree is clear mirror.

-When you talk with a mirror, this is a poem.
-You can create a poem.
-But the poem is nothing but a mirror.
-Through the mirror, you can see that kind of a sentimental and huge world, something more than intellectual.
-But it is not *exactly*.
-Something you have to attach to it, but through that words, there is a complete inconceivable world there.
-That means essential nature of human existence.
+When you talk with a mirror, this is a poem, you can create a poem.
+But the poem is nothing but the mirror.
+Through the mirror, you can see that kind of sentimental and huge world, something more than the intellectual.
+It is not *exactly* something you have to attach to, but through those words, there is a completely inconceivable world there.
+That means the essential nature of human existence.
 Through the poem, you have to see this.
 Through the trees, you have to see this essential nature of human existence.

 So, very naturally, your five *skandhas*, your body, is your mirror.
 Your thinking is also your mirror.

-If you have a particular occupation, so-called mountaineer, mountaineer is your mirror.
+If you have a particular occupation, so-called mountaineer: mountaineer is your mirror.
 So, through the mountaineer, you can learn life of the trees, life of the birds, life of the frogs.
 Life of the Americans, life of the Japanese – you can learn.
-Through the rock climbers, you can see the same life of the trees and frogs and rivers and skies.
+Through the rock climbers, you can see the same life of the trees and the frogs and rivers and skies.

-So, that’s why, we try to see what the real mirror is, where our life is reflected simultaneously with all sentient beings.
-All sentient beings are reflected in the mirror.
+So that’s why we try to see what the real mirror is, where our life is reflected simultaneously with all sentient beings; all sentient beings are reflected in the mirror.
 And then when you see this mirror, what happens?
 No partitions, so-called “here is the particular mirror.”
 No.

-So, completely when you see that mirror, your life is completely broken pieces.
+So, when you see that mirror, your life is completely broken pieces.
 It means your nose is just your nose.
 Your five *skandhas* are just five *skandhas*.

 *[Tape change.]*

+...
 We have to see.
 We have to see, we have to learn.
-We have to learn your body, your mind, your life, anyway.
+We have to learn your body, your mind, your life.

-So, that’s why Dōgen Zenji says to study Buddhism is to study the self.
+So that’s why Dōgen Zenji says that to study Buddhism is to study the self.
 Very naturally, we have to start to learn what human life is.

-But in order to learn the self and your life, it’s very difficult to learn the essential nature of human existence in public, in the universe.
-Because we have lots of prejudice.
+But in order to learn the self and your life, it’s very difficult to learn the essential nature of human existence in public, in the universe, because we have lots of prejudice.
 Just like an octopus.

-So, one by one, we have to take it off, those prejudices.
+So, one by one, we have to take off those prejudices.

 So, what is the practice?
-In order to meet this mirror, we have to practice the same things as Buddhas and ancestors in the past did.
+In order to meet this mirror, we have to practice the same things as buddhas and ancestors in the past did.
 This is our practice.
-Not only the Japanese: the Americans, and the Europeans, whoever you are, we have to practice this.
+Not only the Japanese: the Americans, and the Europeans; whoever you are, we have to practice this.

-Our essential, simple practice is, basically, simple practice is the *zazen* we do.
+[...]
+Basically, the simple practice is the *zazen* we do.

 So, what is zazen?
-Zazen is exactly...
-I think, [to] take off your each prejudice.
+Zazen is exactly... well, I think, [to] take off [each of your] prejudices.
 How?
 Just sit down.
-Zazen itself is [to] become a huge mirror.
+Zazen itself is [to become a] huge mirror.
 Your life is reflected, beyond your speculation.
-So, let’s reflect your body and mind in that mirror.
-That is, just sit down there.
-And naturally, you can see.
+So, let’s reflect your body and mind in that mirror: that is, just sit down there.
+Naturally, you can see.

 This is a very basic, simple practice we do.